Dr Erinma Ochu

 Area of expertise

-My research is focused on experimenting with how collective consciousness materialises in participatory research and creative technology practices as a form of earthmaking.
-I am currently exploring that through three research grants focused on storytelling for supporting systems change in sustainable research computing (UKRI), mutual learning (Watershed) and queering metabolism (Dr Simon Chaplin).
-I am academic consultant on Marcin Gawin's immersive arts project, Hermaphrogenesis.
+My research is currently supported by three intersecting research grants focused on storytelling for systems change and collective action in sustainable research computing (UKRI), mutual learning (Watershed) and rethinking energy (queering metabolism) (Dr Simon Chaplin).

 I welcome PhD students committed to centring epistemic justice within their immersive arts and digital media practice and the social worlds/ earths that these technologies bring about or foreclose.
 Potential PhD applicants could consider applying to the South, West & Wales Doctoral Training Partnership.